-- 3.3.1 The primary role of officers is to advise, inform and support all members and to implement the agreed policies of the council. - 3.3.2 Officers are responsible for day-to-day managerial and operational decisions within the council, including directing and overseeing the work of any more junior employees.
-Councillors should avoid inappropriate involvement in such matters. - 3.3.3 In performing their role officers will act professionally, impartially and with neutrality.
+The primary role of officers is to advise, inform and support all members and to implement the agreed policies of the council.

+Officers are responsible for day-to-day managerial and operational decisions within the council, including directing and overseeing the work of any more junior employees.
+Councillors should avoid inappropriate involvement in such matters.

+In performing their role officers will act professionally, impartially and with neutrality.
 Whilst officers must respect a councillor's view on an issue, no officer should be influenced or pressured to make comments, or recommendations which are contrary to their professional judgement or views.

-3.3.4 Officers must:
+Officers must:

 - implement decisions of the council and its committees which are lawful, which have been properly approved in accordance with the requirements of the law and are duly recorded.
-This includes respecting the decisions made, regardless of any different advice given to the council or whether the decision differs from the officer's view. - work in partnership with councillors in an impartial and professional manner - treat councillors fairly and with respect, dignity and courtesy
+This includes respecting the decisions made, regardless of any different advice given to the council or whether the decision differs from the officer's view. - work in partnership with councillors in an impartial and professional manner.

-- treat all councillors, partners and members of the public equally, and not discriminate based on any characteristic such as age, sex, race, sexual orientation, gender identity, disability or religion. - assist and advise all parts of the council.
-Officers must always act to the best of their abilities in the best interests of the authority as expressed in the council's formal decisions. - respond to enquiries and complaints in accordance with the council's standards protocol - be alert to issues which are, or are likely to be, contentious or politically sensitive, and be aware of the implications for councillors, the media or other sections of the public. - act with honesty, respect, dignity and courtesy at all times - provide support and learning and development opportunities for councillors to help them in performing their various roles in line with the council's training and development policy - not seek to use their relationship with councillors to advance their personal interests or to influence decisions improperly - comply, at all times, with the council's Employee Handbook, and all other policies or procedures approved by the council that are relevant - 3.3.5 Officers will frequently and routinely attend meetings with other parties or agencies to discuss council business.
-Whenever arranging or agreeing to attend such meetings, officer should consider the following: - (a) if the Council has appointed a representative to that agency, whether they should be informed, consulted about the subject matter or even invited to attend as well (if the council has appointed more than one representative, all should be treated equally); - (b) in any other case, whether councillors should be informed, invited to suggest questions or invited to attend as well.
-The officer should exercise judgement about whether these obligations should apply to all councillors or be restricted to the Town Mayor (or deputy) or the chair (or deputy) of the relevant committee, sub-committee, working party or task-and-finish group.
+- treat councillors fairly and with respect, dignity and courtesy. - treat all councillors, partners and members of the public equally, and not discriminate based on any characteristic such as age, sex, race, sexual orientation, gender identity, disability or religion. - assist and advise all parts of the council.
+Officers must always act to the best of their abilities in the best interests of the authority as expressed in the council's formal decisions. - respond to enquiries and complaints in accordance with the council's Complaints Procedure (and any other relevant policies or protocols). - be alert to issues which are, or are likely to be, contentious or politically sensitive, and be aware of the implications for councillors, the media or other sections of the public. - act with honesty, respect, dignity and courtesy at all times. - provide support and learning and development opportunities for councillors to help them in performing their various roles in line with the council's Training Policy & Procedure. - not seek to use their relationship with councillors to advance their personal interests or to influence decisions improperly. - comply, at all times, with the council's Employee Handbook, and all other policies or procedures approved by the council that are relevant.